-During the consultation period, a petition organised by the Wild Endangered Dunes Group and Sandpipers Dune Care Group community groups was also received.
-The petition was signed by 1,773 individuals and indicates a preference for a low impact, natural path similar to the Tennyson Dunes Discovery Trail.
+During the consultation period, a petition organised by the Wild Endangered Dunes Group and Sandpipers Dune Care Group were also received.
+The petition (referred to in section 4.3 of this Report) was signed by 1,773 individuals and indicates a preference for a low impact, natural path similar to the Tennyson Dunes Discovery Trail.
 "Possible boardwalk sections in some dune areas like at Largs."